 Brainwork.
 Challenge.
 Achievement.

-The Senior Capstone Project is a year-long research project that each student must complete in order to graduate from the Program.
-Each student is required to choose a topic and gain approval from the Honors Program Director.
-Once a topic is chosen the Director and Associate Director work to help each student complete his/her research and to write an in-depth research paper.
-The seniors must also present his/her findings in a formal presentation to the SSM faculty during Spring Term.
+The Senior Capstone Project is a year-long research project each student must complete in order to earn a diploma with honors.
+Each student is required to choose a topic and gain approval from the Honors Program Directors.
+Once a topic is chosen the Directors work to help each student complete research and to write an in-depth research paper.
+The seniors must also present their findings in a formal presentation to the SSM faculty during Spring Term.

 Honors Program applicants are students in grades 10 and 11.
 The application includes a writing sample, recommendation letters from SSM faculty, and an interview.

-SSM offers Advanced Placement (AP) courses in each of the academic disciplines.
+SSM offers a total of 17 Advanced Placement (AP) courses across all of the academic disciplines.
 For students seeking to further delve into specific subject areas, the AP approach offers rigorous options.